DataDog/dd-apm-test-agent/README.md

 Warning: it is an error to specify both `file` and `dir`.

 Note: the file extension will be appended to the filename.

+`_tracestats` will be appended to the filename for trace stats requests.

 ### /test/session/requests